 Norwegian is the only cruise line permitted to overnight in Kauai's Nawiliwili port — the final stop on Hawaii itineraries.
 Known as the Garden Isle, Kauai is sparsely populated and covered with rainforests, secluded beaches, and sea caves.
 The dramatic scenery makes for excellent kayaking and hiking opps.
 Top excursions include Waimea Canyon (the Grand Canyon of the Pacific), Hanalei Bay, Poipu Beach, and Kokee State Park.
 As the ship departs for Oahu, the captain sails past the breathtaking Na Pali Coastline, whose cliffs and pinnacles have served as a backdrop in Jurassic Park and King Kong.

 With nearly 100 hours in port, the ship itself can play as little or as large of a role in your vacation as you want it to.
 For many passengers, it serves primarily as a floating hotel; but with 12 restaurants (including an excellent Brazilian churrascaria and haute French cuisine), six lounges and bars, three pools and four hot tubs, a theater with musical and comedy performances, and a tranquil spa, there is plenty to keep you occupied while on board.
 Plus, a resident Hawaiian ambassador is on hand to lead activities like hula lessons and lei making.

 Look for Promotions

-Norwegian’s Free At Sea offer includes free or reduced airfare to Hawaii for guests from 37 airports nationwide as well as from Vancouver, British Columbia.
-The promo includes a pre-cruise hotel stay in Honolulu and can cover other perks, like a specialty dining package, $50 shore excursion credit per port, pre-paid service charges, and complimentary sailing for third and fourth guests.
+Norwegian's Free At Sea promotion includes free or reduced airfare to Hawaii for guests from dozens of airports nationwide as well as from Vancouver, British Columbia.
+The offer includes value-packed perks like specialty dining, airfare, wifi, a $50 shore excursion credit per port, pre-paid service charges, and complimentary sailing for third and fourth guests.

 Avoid the Busy Season